Make a Difference with APS Sustainable Investment

 Summary

-The Bank considers principal adverse impacts of its investment decisions on sustainability factors and will continue to monitor its exposure to adverse sustainability indicators and assess its strategy in line with developments
+The Bank considers principal adverse impacts of its investment decisions on sustainability factors.
+Additionally, it will continue to monitor its exposure to adverse sustainability indicators and assess its mitigation strategy in line with developments.

-Since standards regarding the consideration of sustainability criteria are still emerging and reporting frameworks have not yet come into force, data is currently not always available, especially with regarding the adverse impacts on sustainability factors.
+Since standards regarding the consideration of sustainability criteria are still emerging and reporting frameworks have not yet come into force, data is currently not always available, especially with regards to the adverse impacts on sustainability factors.

 APS Bank is required to collect data on principle adverse impacts on sustainable factors and prepare an annual quantitative and qualitative report on them.
-The first reference period for quantitative reporting is 1 January to 31 December 2022.
+The second reference period for quantitative reporting is 1 January to 31 December 2023.

 Description of the principal adverse impacts of investment decisions on sustainability factors